aka Miniature JWS

 this file can look like:

-servlet. is just keyword.
-Next part is servlet URL mapping and
+servlet. is just a keyword.
+Next part is a servlet URL mapping and a

-servlet name at the same time.
-Mapping notation was changed since 1.93 to match servlet specification,
+servlet name.
+A mapping notation was changed since 1.93 to match the servlet specification,

 or init arguments comma separated name=value pairs when initArgs is used. |